 Afghanistan Primary Healthcare Project

 Afghanistan suffers the effects of decades-long war and conflict.
-Most of rural Afghanistan (85% of the population) has limited or no access to medical care.
-More than 25% of Afghan children die before the age of 5 and the maternal death rate in Afghanistan is 16% (highest in the world).
+Most of rural Afghanistan (more than 80% of the population) has significant need for better medical care.
+More than 10% of Afghan children die before the age of 5 and the maternal death rate in Afghanistan is 400 out of 100,000.
+It is especially difficult to provide health care for women among the Hazaras and Kuchis, two marginalized groups within Afghanistan, where strict cultural restrictions are enforced.

 - Critical care transport, including attendants